openaps/docs/docs/docs/walkthrough/phase-6/Configure-Automatic-Sensitivity-Mode.md

 use = iter_pump_hours
 reporter = JSON
 ```

+Based on the configuration of the basic loop, suggest that the invoking the monitor/auto-sens.json be added to the gather-profile alias:
+`gather-profile report invoke settings/settings.json settings/bg_targets.json settings/insulin_sensitivities.json settings/basal_profile.json settings/profile.json monitor/auto-sens.json`

+and that the gather alias be adjusted to make sure gather-profile is at the end.
+This is because the monitor/auto-sens.json report depends upon elements from the preceding two aliases to run.

+`gather ! bash -c "rm -f monitor/*; openaps monitor-cgm && openaps monitor-pump && openaps gather-profile"`

 Note.
 Your loop should run without auto-sens.json report but if you don't pass that as an input you will see the following message while executing oref0-determine-basal.js:

 Optional feature Auto Sensitivity not enabled:  { [Error: ENOENT: no such file or directory, open 'online'] errno: -2, code: 'ENOENT', syscall: 'open', path: 'online' }